 Once the largest fishing port in the North East, Staithes is of great geological and historical interest.
 For tourists and locals there is a gallery, cliff-top path and fossil hunting on the sandy beach.
 Find out more about the beautiful fishing village of Staithes here.

 The property market boasts good value in Staithes, where a four-bedroom home can cost around £365,000 and a two-bedroom detached property can cost around £230,000.

 Mumbles village is situated on the edge of the Gower peninsula in Wales.
 It is surrounded by beaches and has been Swansea’s seaside destination of choice since the early 19th century.
-As the days get warmer and the nights get lighter, now is the perfect time to have a walk along the beach.
+As the days get warmer and the nights get lighter, now is the perfect time to enjoy a walk along the beautiful beach.

-Slightly more urban than some of the other villages, Rottingdean is just along the coast from the city of Brighton, but retains a village feel.
+Slightly more urban than some of the other villages, Rottingdean is just along the coast from the city of Brighton, but retains a true village feel.
 The windmill is one of the local attractions and was constructed on the hill in 1802.
 There are many beautiful properties around Rottingdean, including cosy cottages and impressive townhouses.

 Five-bedroom detached homes are popular and can cost over £1,000,000.
 A smaller bungalow with two bedrooms will be around £450,000.

 In North Yorkshire, close to Harrogate, sits the village of Darley.
-The parish has two greens, three churches, and regular village events.
+The parish has two greens, three churches, and hosts regular village events.

 Detached homes in the surrounding countryside with five-bedroom cost up to £900,000.
 In the village, three-bedroom detached homes cost up to £335,000.